Lorti/manu.ninja/_posts/2016-04-14-functional-reactive-game-programming-rxjs-breakout.md

 ## Make your browser beep with the Web Audio API

+Have you ever used the Web Audio API?
+I haven't up until now and it is great fun.
+The frequency formula in the observer is taken right from [Wikipedia](https://en.wikipedia.org/wiki/Piano_key_frequencies).
+It converts piano key numbers to frequencies.
+This way I can think about tones in a familiar way.
+Key 40 is Middle C and I can go up and down from there.

+A sound is played each time the ball hits the paddle, a wall or a brick.
+The higher up the brick the higher the pitch.
+My browser seemed to complain about playing too many sounds when I hit multiple bricks at once so I just sampled the observable to the beep's length.

 ~~~ js
 const audio = new (window.AudioContext || window.webkitAudioContext)();
 const beeper = new Rx.Subject();